freenas/freenas-docs/userguide/intro.rst

   into a new boot environment instead of formatting the boot device.
   This makes updates safer and testing different versions more convenient.

+* The installer warns the user if the computer has less than the minimum recommended amount of memory.

 * A new :guilabel:`Setup mode` drop-down menu has been added to :menuselection:`Storage --> Replication Tasks --> Add Replication`.